 In order to make sure all those defconfigs build properly, we used to have a job running on Travis CI, but we started to face limitations, especially in the maximum allowed build duration.
 Therefore, Arnout Vandecappelle migrated this on Gitlab CI and things have been running smoothly since then.

-With 137 patches contributed, Free Electrons is the 18th contributing company according to the Kernel Patch Statistics.
-Free Electrons engineer Maxime Ripard appears in the list of top contributors by changed lines in the LWN statistics.
+With 137 patches contributed, Bootlin is the 18th contributing company according to the Kernel Patch Statistics.
+Bootlin engineer Maxime Ripard appears in the list of top contributors by changed lines in the LWN statistics.

 Our most important contributions to this release have been: